Amsterdam/frontend-react-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-this project specifically does NOT use:
+This project specifically does NOT include.
+We are phasing out these dependencies:
 - `redux`
 - `saga`
--
+- `enzyme`

 ## Available Scripts